Insurance Life Insurance

 moodboard/Adobe mature couple sitting on sofa

-A will is vital to your estate planning as it legally verifies how your property — a house, high-yield savings accounts, jewelry, and such — should be distributed.
+A will is vital to your estate planning as it legally verifies how your property — a house, high-yield savings accounts, jewelry, and so on — should be distributed.

 It also establishes who should manage your estate and care for minor children.
 Without a will, the probate court will decide how your property will be distributed.
 This can be a long and expensive process for your family or whoever is dealing with your estate.